Shatoujiao Subdistrict: Development Zone

 Established in 1987, Shenzhen Shatoujiao Free Trade Zone was one of the first free trade zones in China approved by the State Council.
 It is only 1 km from Yantian Port.
 Industries encouraged in the zone include shipping, warehousing and logistics.

 Minsk World

 Minsk World was a military theme park that operated in Shatoujiao between 2000 and 2016.
 It was centered on the Soviet aircraft carrier Minsk, which functioned as a museum.

 Chung Ying Street

 Chung Ying Street divides Shatoujiao and Sha Tau Kok, Hong Kong.

+In 1999, the Chung Ying Street historical Museum, situated near the harbour on the mainland Chinese side of Chung Ying Street was built to celebrate the transfer of sovereignty over Hong Kong.
+It has on display a history of Sha Tau Kok and its place in the incorporation of territory into British Hong Kong at the end of the 19th century.
+A bronze Peace Bell was installed nearby.